aboyanov/DevOps/README.md

 This repo will contain my work like DevOps
 ==========================================

-Python scripts for AWS manipulations.
+Python scripts for AWS manipulations and automations

 Ansible playbooks.

 Simple Python scripts.

+Linux Tips & How-tos